zeusta/Docs/extensions/Guide By Functions/Magento 1/Gift Card.md

 ### Version 2.1 (updated on Dec 25th 2011)
 Compatible with OnestepCheckout extension.
 ### Version 2.0 (updated on Dec 8th 2011)
-- Add Weigh attribute to Gift Cart product.
+Add Weigh attribute to Gift Cart product.

-- Add Importing feature: Admin can import gift card codes from a CSV file.
+<a href="2">Add Importing feature: Admin can import gift card codes from a CSV file</a>
 - Add Printing feature: Admin can print the gift card codes, then send them to customers.
 ### Version 1.2 (updated on Nov 9th 2011)
 ### Version 1.1 (updated on Sep 21th 2011)